 In 2019 DEEP will focus first on Action Plan development for waters which are prioritized in DEEP’s Integrated Water Resource Management.
 DEEP may also consider WBP development for bodies listed as impaired that are not listed in DEEP Integrated Water Resources Management program, see Chapter 3 of the 2016 State of Connecticut Integrated Water Quality Report for a list of impaired waters.
 EPA has provided detailed guidance on WBP structure and content.
 See requirements for Watershed Based Plans.
 For projects in unimpaired and healthy waters, or when the impairment is not specific to a pollutant, or when addressing a small scale water quality problem, DEEP will consider alternative watershed based plans.

 DEEP intends to continue to support these lower priority activities as available funding allows; these projects will rank higher when they are paired with implementation projects.
 If projects can provide quantifiable pollutant load reductions, this will improve their likelihood for funding.

 - Monitoring, Assessment, and Trackdown Projects: DEEP will consider using Section 319 funds to support monitoring, modeling, assessment, and trackdown studies relevant to the control of nonpoint source pollution.
 Approved Quality Assurance Project Plans (QAPP) may be required for these types of projects.

 - Watershed or Statewide Education and Outreach Projects: Demonstration, technical assistance, public outreach and education, and watershed management projects may also be funded.
 Pollution prevention outreach activities that promote better pet waste, lawncare, or reduce the pollution in runoff from impervious surfaces fit in this category.
 Projects that can demonstrate water quality improvements or have technical transfer capability rank higher.

-- Land Use Planning Projects: These projects may include municipal land use evaluations and modification to existing regulatory programs that promote green infrastructure and low impact development techniques, integrated pest and/or nutrient management planning, site plan reviews, education for municipal officials or land use boards, and other activities that benefit nonpoint source pollution control.
+- Land Use Management Projects: These projects may include municipal land use evaluations and modification to existing regulatory programs that promote green infrastructure and low impact development techniques, integrated pest and/or nutrient management planning, site plan reviews, education for municipal officials or land use boards, and other activities that benefit nonpoint source pollution control.